ImperialCollegeLondon/MSE404-MM/docs/labs/lab06/readme.md

 From this we could test many guesses for the total magnetization, and find the value which gives the lowest overall total energy.
-Note that here one can set the total magnetization to be a fractional number which one cannot do in molecules.
-This is because we have now a periodic metal systems where itinerant electrons can also be the media of spin polarization.
+Note that here one can set the total magnetization to be a fractional number which is not physical for molecules.
+This is because we have now a periodic metal systems where itinerant electrons can also be a media to host spin polarization.

 However, finding the ground state total magnetization value can be a trdious job and one can instead pass an option that tells quantum espresso to automatically